What is collagen replacement therapy?

 To see if you are eligible for bovine collagen replacement therapy you will require one or two skin tests.
 No skin test is necessary for human collagen as allergic reactions are very unlikely.

-Procedure for collagen skin test
+Procedure for a collagen skin test

 - If it appears that you have a very mild reaction, the doctor may need you to have a second skin test on the other arm to confirm sensitivity.